 Weighing up these pros and cons, we felt that drawers were a more suitable option for the bathroom vanity, and knowing the great benefits of drawers helped us design a kitchen made up almost entirely of drawers! (can't wait to show this completed space to you very soon).

 After looking at hundreds of vanities online, we finally found one that fit the bathroom space absolutely perfectly - it almost looks custom built right?

 So, a sink and 2 big drawers each, although Damian conceded to the fact early on that it would be more like 1 drawer for him, 3 for me ;)

-Even though I do not have a big makeup collection by any means - I'm a blush and lip gloss only kind-of-girl - I still have a lot more beauty products than him.
+Even though I do not have a big makeup collection by any means, I still have a lot more products to store than hubby (no surprises there).
 I had done a 'semi-organise' in our first few days of moving in, and used some of the baskets and dividers from our other bathroom vanity, but there wasn't any real order.
 Here's what my 3 drawers were looking like: